broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Single_Nucleus_Multi_Sample_Pipeline/README.md

 All Multi-snSS2 release notes are documented in the [Multi-snSS2 changelog](https://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/smartseq2_single_nucleus_multisample/MultiSampleSmartSeq2SingleNucleus.changelog.md).

 ## Citing the Multi-snSS2 Pipeline
-Please identify the pipeline in your methods section using the Multi-snSS2 Pipeline's [SciCrunch resource identifier](https://scicrunch.org/scicrunch/Resources/record/nlx_144509-1/SCR_021312/resolver).
+To cite the Multi-snSS2 pipeline, use the [SciCrunch resource identifier](https://scicrunch.org/scicrunch/Resources/record/nlx_144509-1/SCR_021312/resolver).
 * Ex: *Smart-seq2 Single Nucleus Multi-Sample Pipeline (RRID:SCR_021312)*

 To view an example of this citation as well as a publication-style methods section, see the Multi-snSS2 [Example Methods](./multi_snss2.methods.md)